 This plan does not address the response plan for potential spills associated with oils or other hazardous substances during construction and in-water activity.
-Procedures for reporting and responding to spills will be documented in the project Environmental Management Plan (EMP) and the Spill Prevention, Control, and Countermeasures (SPCC) Plan.
+Procedures for reporting and responding to spills will be documented in the Project Environmental Management Plan (EMP), the Spill Prevention, Control, and Countermeasures (SPCC) Plan and the Spill Prevention Response Plan (SPRP) Appendix S of the JPA.
 These plans will be maintained on-site and revised as required by ongoing project activities.

-0.2 WATER QUALITY MONITORING METHODOLOGY
+0.2 WATER OUALITY MONITORING METHODOLOGY